 Project Management Software

-Arguably of the biggest technological change to project management has been the development of project management software is one of the important ways to guarantee success.
+Aside from mastering basic project management skills, selecting the right project management software is one of the important ways to guarantee success.
 These handy platforms are designed to make it as easy as possible to manage your team and track progress through your many projects, bringing all the above benefits and more.
 Some, like Scoro, even come packaged with their own CRM functionality, saving money that would be spent on an entirely separate platform.
 Others, such as Microsoft Project Review, are well integrated with platforms such as Office 365.